Structure of Online EdD Programs

 |Day 3||Dissertation Writing Workshop||Education Leadership Forum|

-On OnlineEdDPrograms.com, we classify a program as online if it requires two or fewer campus visits per year.
-Programs that require more than two visits per year are classified as hybrid or campus programs.
+On OnlineEdDPrograms.com, we classify a program as online if it requires three or fewer campus visits per year.
+Programs that require more than three visits per year are classified as hybrid or campus programs.